Reading Time: 11 minutes

 Procedure for Testing Your Private Well Water

+So, while knowing what is private well and how to maintain it, you should have an idea regarding how to test the private well.
 By doing an anaerobic bacteria test, a positive coliform test, or other tests that demonstrate a buildup of debris in the well, a trained water well systems contractor will be able to identify if your water well system requires cleaning.

 There are several other possible indicators of a dirty well such as cloudy water, low water flow, weird taste, and/or odor, etc.